pjamieso/fhirokta/README.md

 ## Registering an OAuth Authentication Server in the IRIS FHIR Accelerator Service

-The IRIS FHIR Accelerator Service has an OAuth2.0 tab, which allows us to register different Authentication/Authorization Servers.
-Since we have already configured an OKTA authorization server, we merely need to &quot;_create_&quot; an authentication server (choosing the OKTA external authentication server) and provide the Issuer Discovery URL, which in our example was generated by Okta as [https://dev-5420746.okta.com/OAuth2/aus1g315d02g6rklZ5d7](https://dev-5420746.okta.com/oauth2/aus1g315d02g6rklZ5d7). (your url is unique and slightly different)
+The IRIS FHIR Accelerator Service has an OAuth 2.0 tab, which allows us to register different Authentication/Authorization Servers.
+Since we have already configured an Okta authorization server, we merely need to &quot;_create_&quot; an authentication server (choosing the Okta external authentication server) and provide the Issuer Discovery URL, which in our example was generated by Okta as [https://dev-5420746.okta.com/OAuth2/aus1g315d02g6rklZ5d7](https://dev-5420746.okta.com/oauth2/aus1g315d02g6rklZ5d7). (your url is unique and slightly different)

 We also must register our application with the IRIS FHIR Accelerator server using the OktaAuthServer we just created.
 We can use any name we like but be sure to choose the OktaAuthServer with the above issuer discovery url.
 The redirect url should match what we configured on the Okta custom server we created: [http://localhost:4200/login/callback](http://localhost:4200/login/callback), and for logout: [http://localhost:4200](http://localhost:4200/).
 The client id is the id for the registered Okta application, which for this example is: 0oa1ft32hbJVqlExn5d7.
 The client secret field should be left blank, since it does not apply to the Authorization Code grant type with PKCE.

-We have now completed all the server configurations for using OAuth2.0 in the IRIS FHIR Accelerator Service and with OKTA.
+We have now completed all the server configurations for using OAuth 2.0 in the IRIS FHIR Accelerator Service and with OKTA.

 ## Basic Client Okata Auth APP Framework